machawk1/log/_drafts/2024-07-31-imls-webads.md

 Advertisements on the web are annoying to experience yet when preserved, are useful for analyzing our digital pasts.
 In collaboration with <a href="https://oduwsdl.github.io/">Old Dominion University's Web Science and Digital Libraries (WS-DL) Research Group</a> (<a href="https://x.com/webscidl">@WebSciDL</a>), we at <a href="https://drexel.edu/cci/">Drexel CCI</a> (<a href="https://x.com/DrexelCCI">@DrexelCCI</a>) are pleased to announce that the follow-on to our "<a href="https://www.imls.gov/grants/awarded/lg-252362-ols-22">Savings Ads...</a>" (see <a href="/imls-webads">blog post</a>) project, "<a href="https://www.imls.gov/grants/awarded/lg-256695-ols-24">Preserving Personalized Advertisements for More Accurate Web Archives</a>", has been selected for funding from <a href="https://www.imls.gov/">IMLS</a> starting in August 2024!

-The project will run for 2 years and focus on preserving personalized advertisements on the web&mdash;the ones that are tailored to individuals or specific demographics&mdash;with the realization that preserving dynamic, much less personalized web content, is difficult and frequently not performed.
+The project will run for 2 years and focus on preserving personalized advertisements on the web&mdash;the ones that are tailored to individuals or specific demographics&mdash;with the realization that preserving dynamic, much less personalized web content, is difficult and frequently not performed  .

 ![Schedule of Completion >](/assets/2024-07-31/scheduleOfCompletion.png){: width="300" .centered .fullwidth   .fullwidthmobile}